 - 1. Review and approve the draft traffic calming toolbox documents as submitted. - 2.
-The Village Board and the Commission should discuss a funding mechanism for expensive traffic calming measures. - 3.
-The Village should continue on to the next phase of developing a Neighborhood Traffic Management Program.
+Review and approve the recommended funding mechanism for expensive traffic calming measures. - 3.
+Continue to the next phase of developing a Neighborhood Traffic Management Program. - 4.
+Village Board provide direction regarding funding mechanisms for the expensive traffic calming measures to allow the Commission to evaluate traffic calming petitions with funding in mind.